Jing212/cloud-engineer-project/README.md

-# AWS Production-style Flask Aoo Infrastructure with Terraform
+# AWS Production-style Flask App Infrastructure with Terraform

 This project demonstrates a production-style AWS infrastructure built with Terraform.
 It deploys a Flask application on private EC2 instances behind an Application Load Balancer, with Auto Scaling, secure networking, RDS, and Systems Manager access.